adrianolszewski/Logistic-regression-is-regression/README.md

 OK then:

-- First thing: not \"**_everyone_**\*.
+- First thing: not "**_everyone_**\*.
 I understand that ML is a hot topic today (and is here to stay) but it does NOT mean everything revolves around and _nothing else matters_.
 There are other areas of science and data analysis too.
 Yeah, really.

--   The fact, that gazillions of people use logistic regression for classification purposes doesn\'t remove it\'s regression nature.
+-   The fact, that gazillions of people use logistic regression for classification purposes doesn't remove it's regression nature.
-    It\'s just one application.
-It\'s like using a hammer for cooling your forehead - you can call it a \"forehead cooler\", but it doesn\'t change the fact it\'s still a hammer.
+    It's just one application.
+It's like using a hammer for cooling your forehead - you can call it a "forehead cooler", but it doesn't change the fact it's still a hammer.

--   You should add \"\... in Machine Learning\".
+-   You should add "\... in Machine Learning".
 Outside ML, the applications are much richer.

--   Believing that there\'s nothing beyond Machine Learning in this world doesn\'t change\... the world.
+-   Believing that there's nothing beyond Machine Learning in this world doesn't change\... the world.
 And the reality is that **experimental research** (including clinical research, physical and chemical experiments, sociological and psychological studies, quality assessments), where the regression tools are applied to binary (and n-ary) endpoints on daily basis, is still the essential part of science.
-So no, it\'s not true that \"everyone uses logistic regression for classification\".
+So no, it's not true that "everyone uses logistic regression for classification".
 You should be more specific and
-    add: \"*Everyone in Machine Learning*\".
+    add: "*Everyone in Machine Learning*".

-So while I can understand someone saying that \"*in ML, logistic regression is a classification algorithm*\", I cannot agree that
-\"*logistic regression is not a regression*\".
-A single specific application, employing also additional steps, and producing a different (categorized) output does not invalidate the \"core\" engine.
+So while I can understand someone saying that "*in ML, logistic regression is a classification algorithm*", I cannot agree that "*logistic regression is not a regression*".
+A single specific application, employing also additional steps, and producing a different (categorized) output does not invalidate the "core" engine.

-The fact that a tomato can be used to cook a soup (involving many steps) does not mean that \"tomato is not a fruit - it is a misnomer, because tomato is a soup ingredient\".
-It\'s that simple.
+The fact that a tomato can be used to cook a soup (involving many steps) does not mean that "tomato is not a fruit - it is a misnomer, because tomato is a soup ingredient".
+It's that simple.

 # Regression-related applications of the logistic regression (and its friends)